TuringLang/IRTracker.jl/README.md

 3: (%45, %46)
   %47 = record!(%4, %46)
   return %45

 ```

 The extra argument, `%4`, is a `GraphRecorder` object where all statements are recorded onto using
 `record!`.
-Each kind of statement is reified by a call to `tracked<whatever>`, and finally replaced
+Each kind of statement is reified by a call to `tracked<whatever>` (plus some
-by `record!`, which returns its original value.
-The function `trackcall` then recursively does the
+preparations), and finally replaced by `record!`, which returns its original value.
+The function
-same kind of thing to the nested calls.
+`trackcall` recursively does the same kind of thing to the nested calls (depending the current
+notion of “primitive” calls, that is – see below under “Contexts” for more about this).

-This can be achieved by using an `IRTools`
+This transformation is implemented using an `IRTools`
 [dynamo](https://mikeinnes.github.io/IRTools.jl/latest/dynamo/), which in essence is just a fancier
 generated function, allowing one to operate with `IRTools.IR` instead of "raw" `CodeInfo`s.
 In this
 dynamo, the original IR is completely rebuilt to insert all necessary tracking statements.